 With this approach the age or physical capability of the couple doesn’t matter.
 All you need is the ability to connect and flow with the moment.

 For modern couples - more used to sex as being a process and a performance - this is a radically different approach.
-It might feel weird at first, but over time you’ll get better and better at letting yourselves go and proceeding in any way that feels just right.
+It might feel weird at first, but over time you’ll get better and better at letting yourselves go and proceeding in any way that feels just right, for you.